Panasonic TZ200 vs Sony A6300

 |17.||Sony A3000||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the A6300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TZ200 does not feature such a mic input.

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.